foozbat/dotnet-integrations-demo/hubspot-workflows/README.md

 This directory contains HubSpot workflow definitions that can be deployed via GitHub Actions.

+## Workflow Overview

+**register-contact-workflow.json**
+- **Purpose:** Syncs HubSpot contacts back to the .NET API backend
+- **Trigger:** When a contact has the `external_contact_id` custom property set
+- **Action:** Sends a POST webhook with `ExternalContactId` and `HubspotContactId` to update the Lead record

-## Setup
+## Prerequisites

+### 1. Create HubSpot Custom Property

+Before deploying, create a custom contact property in HubSpot:
+- **Property name:** `external_contact_id`
+- **Type:** Single-line text
+- **Purpose:** Stores the Lead's ContactId from your .NET API

+### 2. Create a HubSpot Legacy App

-1. **Create a HubSpot Legacy App:**
+1. Go to HubSpot Settings → Integrations → Legacy Apps
-   - Grant the following scopes:
+2. Create a new private app with the following scopes:
    - `automation` (read/write)
    - `crm.objects.contacts` (read)
-   - Copy the access token
+3. Copy the access token

-2. **Add GitHub Secrets:**
+### 3. Configure GitHub Secrets and Variables

-   - Go to your repository Settings → Secrets and variables → Actions
+Go to your repository Settings → Secrets and variables → Actions:

-   - Add a new secret: `HUBSPOT_ACCESS_TOKEN`
+**Secrets:**
-   - Paste your HubSpot legacy app access token
+- `HUBSPOT_ACCESS_TOKEN` - Your HubSpot legacy app access token

-3. **Update the webhook URL:**
-   - Edit `hello-world-workflow.json`
-   - Replace `https://webhook.site/unique-url-here` with your actual webhook endpoint
-   - You can use your Azure Logic App URL or the .NET API endpoint
+**Variables:**
+- `AZURE_APP_NAME` - Your Azure App Service name (e.g., `my-integrations-api`)

 ## Deployment

-The workflow will automatically deploy when you:
+The workflow deploys automatically when you:
 - Push changes to `hubspot-workflows/**` files on the `main` branch
-- Manually trigger via GitHub Actions UI
+- Manually trigger the "Deploy HubSpot Workflow" action

-## Workflow Details

-**hello-world-workflow.json**
-- **Trigger:** When a new contact is created (createdate is known)
-- **Action:** Sends a POST webhook with contact details
-- **Enrollment:** Automatic (not manual)
+The GitHub Action will:
+1. Replace `{{WEBHOOK_URL}}` with your Azure App Service URL
+2. Create the workflow in HubSpot via the Automation v4 API

+## Manual Configuration Required

+⚠️ **Important:** After deployment, you must manually configure the webhook body in HubSpot UI:

+1. Open the workflow in HubSpot (Settings → Workflows)
+2. Edit the webhook action
+3. In the "Request body" section, add these properties:
+   - `ExternalContactId` → Map to contact property `external_contact_id`
+   - `HubspotContactId` → Map to contact property `Record ID`

+This manual step is required because the HubSpot Automation v4 API does not support setting webhook body mappings programmatically.

-## Testing
+## How It Works

-After deployment:
-1. Create a new contact in HubSpot
+1. Your .NET API creates a contact in HubSpot via Azure Logic Apps
-2. The workflow should trigger automatically
-3. Check the webhook endpoint for the "Hello World" message with contact data

-## Customization

-To modify the workflow:
-1. Edit `hello-world-workflow.json`
-2. Commit and push to `main` branch
-3. GitHub Actions will automatically deploy the updated workflow
+2. The Logic App sets the `external_contact_id` property to the Lead's `ContactId`
+3. HubSpot workflow enrolls the contact (because `external_contact_id` IS_KNOWN)
+4. Webhook sends `ExternalContactId` and `HubspotContactId` to `/webhooks/hubspot/updateContactId`
+5. .NET API updates the Lead record with the HubSpot contact ID